-ELIGIBILITY:
+DEVELOPMENTAL AWARDS ELIGIBILITY:

-- Applicants must be post-doctoral associates or fulltime faculty members at CHARM affiliated institutions (University of Miami [UM], Florida State University, Florida International University, or Nova Southeastern University) at the time of the award. - Applicants from outside of UM will need a mentor or Co-Investigator from CHARM at the University of Miami. - Career Stage: Pilot Award applicants may be early career investigators (post-doctoral associates or assistant professors), or mid-level/senior investigators new to the area of HIV and mental health research.
-Scholar Award applicants must meet NIH criteria for early-stage investigator. - Post-doctoral associates must submit a Letter of Intent (LOI) prior to applying for a Developmental Award.
-If invited to submit an application, postdoctoral fellows will be required to submit a Letter of Support from the Chairperson of their home department indicating support for the application and a potential research/faculty appointment at the completion of the postdoctoral fellowship.
+- Applicants must be post-doctoral associates or full-time faculty members at Florida Higher Education Institutions provided there is an established research at one or more of the CHARM-affiliated institutions - CHARM affiliated institutions include University of Miami [UM], Florida State University [FSU], Florida International University [FIU], and University of Central Florida [UCF].) - Applicants from outside of CHARM affiliated institutions will need a mentor or Co-Investigator from CHARM at the University of Miami or affiliated institutions. - Career Stage: Pilot Award applicants may be early career investigators (post-doctoral associates or assistant professors), or mid-level/senior investigators new to the area of HIV and mental health research.
+Scholar Award applicants must meet NIH criteria for early-stage investigator.

+Post-doctoral associates must submit a Letter of Intent (LOI) prior to applying for a Developmental Award.
+If invited to submit an application, post-doctoral fellows will be required to submit a Letter of Support from the Chairperson of their home department indicating support for the application and a potential research/faculty appointment at the completion of the post-doctoral fellowship.